 Request a webinar

 The TRAIN system allows posting of training courses, registration and communication with participants including feedback on training.
 As a learner, it maintains all the training in one simple electronic folder.

 Online Training Module

 This service makes existing face-to-face training available online.
-The course is interactive using established adult learning principle to assure an optimal learning experience.
-The online module is self-paced and can include pre-test/post-test to determine the level of understanding before and after the course is completed.
+The course is interactive using established adult learning principles to assure an optimal learning experience.
+The online module is self-paced and can include a pre-test/post-test to determine the level of understanding before and after the course is completed.
 Since online modules are web-based, the training is available 24 hours a day, seven days a week.

 Continuing education ensures quality programming and helps the workforce maintain professional licenses and credentialing.
 The continuing education program coordinates CE credit through the Kentucky Board of Nursing, Nurse Education Providership for face-to-face, video conference, webcasts and online module training.